Interviewer: What’s your full name?

 Did seeing Rinpoche in two lifetimes help to convince you of rebirth?
 Or were you already convinced?

 Personally, I find every teaching in tantra is to do with death.
 It’s the death process.
 I mean, if we don’t believe in rebirth, what are we doing it for?
-If we don’t believe in rebirth – well, what’s karma?
-What are you interested in Buddhism for?
+If we don’t believe in rebirth, well, what’s karma?
+What are we interested in Buddhism for?
 That is a very, very important part of Buddhism.
 If there wasn’t death, there wouldn’t be karma, logically, would there?
-Then if there wasn’t karma, we might as well go out with a credit card, get it up to the maximum, and then blow our brains out – to relieve suffering.
+Then, if there wasn’t karma, we might as well go out with a credit card, get it up to the maximum, and then blow our brains out to relieve suffering.

 But did it convince you more, these stories of Serkong Rinpoche recognizing you?

 He didn’t recognize me; I recognized him.
 He didn’t have anything for me.
 I’m just a normal person.
 I’m no big deal.

 What hopes do you have for Rinpoche in the future?